technion046195/technion_046195_2020_spring/_workshops/workshop_11/workshop_11.md

 ### Soft SVM

-In the case where the classes are not linearly separable, we can use a modified problem by introducing a set of slack variables $\left\{\xi_i\right\}$ which releases the constraint for a perfect classification with a strict margin.
+In the case where the classes are not linearly separable, we can use a modified problem by introducing a set of slack variables $\left\lbrace\xi_i\right\rbrace$ which releases the constraint for a perfect classification with a strict margin.

 The primal problem is this case will be:
 $$